You know her as Wednesday Addams.

 This might be the question lurking in Jenna's mind during career transitions.
 Because for Threes, the line between authentic growth and achievement-chasing can blur.

-Her evolution from Disney darling to 2022's "scream queen" wasn't just a career strategy—it was her Type 3 superpower of reinvention at work.
+Her evolution from Disney darling to 2022's "scream queen" wasn't just a career strategy.
+It was her Type 3 superpower of reinvention at work.
+(Her fellow young horror star Sydney Sweeney has made a similar genre transition, though with different personality drivers.)

 Behind the Mask: Jenna's Internal Landscape